 What else?
 Pastoral is strong, with a stand-alone Active Health and Wellbeing Centre.

 A huge variety of activities and clubs, including Explorer Scouts, touch typing, cookery masterclasses, gym, photography, fashion design, Plan Your Own Business, dog walking, meditation, elite swim squad, orchestra, indoor football and trampolining.

-Wraparound care: Very good.
+Wraparound care: Very good and free of charge from Reception upwards.
 Even nursery aged children can stay until 6pm daily, and this provision continues throughout the school.
 Tea is included at no additional charge.

 Word on the ground: Parents love the school for its academics, sport and of course the riding!
 I’d watch this space – this is a school going places.

 Good for: Horse lovers, talented sportsmen and women and bright, inquisitive children who could do with a little more time and support to reach their full potential.
 Those looking for an all-round education, who believe that extra-curricular activities are just as important as what happens in the classroom.

 Not for: Children who aren’t joiner inners.
 This is a school where everyone is expected to take part.
 Possibly not the best for those who would thrive in a strictly academic hot house environment where everyone is chasing a string of A*s.

 Dare to disagree?
 They are now offering limited and pre-booked school tours of the Nursery, Prep and Senior School, in line with social distancing requirements.
 In addition their Admissions team and academic staff are also available on the phone and for virtual meetings via Zoom and Skype.
 Register at www.stonarschool.com/admissions/open-mornings-school-visits